hackergrrl/art-of-readme/README.md

 - [ ] Caveats and limitations mentioned up-front
 - [ ] Doesn't rely on images to relay critical information
 - [ ] License

-## Call to arms!

-Go forth, brave module spelunker, and make your work discoverable and useable through excellent documentation!

 ## The author